Hog-CERN/Hog/docs/02-Maintainer-Manual/03-Virtual-Machines.md

 The flavours available are usually not enough for the requirements of modern firmware implementation.
 Please check the requirement for the tools and devices in your project and ask for a custom flavour.

-BEfore creating an new instance you can add a new disk that you can use to install the needed tools.
+Before creating an new instance you can add a new disk that you can use to install the needed tools.
 To do this go under ``` Volumes > Volumes ``` on the left navbar.
 Once the Volumes summary appears you can click on ``` + Create Volume ``` and follow the instructions therein.
 We recommend having at least a 40GB HD

-ONce you obtained a custon flavour and a dedicated disck you can create a new instance.
+Once you obtained a custon flavour and a dedicated disck you can create a new instance.
 Navigate to ``` Compute > Instances ```, once you get to the instances summary click  on ``` Launch Instance ```.
 Fill in the required information on the modal that will appear.
 Under the ``` Source ``` tab * select an updated CC7 image *, this will generate a VM running under Centos 7.